 This course is worth 5 ECTS, which means that the total course load equals 140 hours.

-21 hours on group essay the Future of Europe, a message to Europeans.
+21 hours on group podcast the Future of Europe, a message to Europeans.

 21 hours on individual essay A Policy Brief for the European Union.

-2 hours short exam with 4 questions on the topics discussed during the lectures.
+2 hours short essay question with 4 questions on the topics discussed during the lectures.

-Individual policy paper.
 Students can pick a topic of their choice; however, it must be relevant and current.
-First, they will have to analyse the topic and identify the problem or challenge.
+First, they will have to analyze the topic and identify the problem or challenge.
 Here they also discuss why this should be a concern of the EU and be given attention.
 Second, they will provide an overview of what has been done so far, or what has been done in comparable cases.
-Lastly, they will have to provide an advice on how to deal best with the situation and give practical tips on how to move forward.
+Lastly, they will have to provide an advice on how best to deal with the situation and give practical tips on how to move forward.

 Brightspace and uSis:

 Brightspace will be used in this course.
 Upon admission students will be enrolled in Brightspace by the teaching administration.

 Please note: students are not required to register through uSis for the Bachelor Honours Classes.
 Your registration will be done centrally.